MarxSoul55/cats_vs_dogs/README.md

         * This time, the source is a URL!
 Notice the `.jpg` at the end, which indicates that this URL points to a picture!
 The program will grab the image and then print either "cat" or "dog", just like when you make `--source` point to a file on disk!
+5. **Note that everything above will use the "default settings" which I've specified for my own endeavors.** This means the architecture of the neural-network, its optimizer, its objective function, etc. are all based off of my personal choices for my own experimentation. **The point is that you are welcome AND encouraged to change the code for yourself.** In step 3 above, I've provided some short descriptions of each file, but I believe that the code is fairly readable, and I've provided lots of docstrings and some comments that can help you make sense of the code so that you may modify it easily.
-5. That's all there is to it!
+6. That's all there is to it!
 I highly encourage you to tinker around with my code and change it as it suits your purposes—it currently suits mine very well, but for you, it may not!
 In previous versions, I believe modifications were difficult, but as of **v0.3**, I think the code has become much more beautiful, readable, and thus modifiable.
 Happy classifying!  :heart: